The Bankrate promise

 Recommended credit score

-Why should you get the Citi Diamond Preferred?
+Why you should get the Citi Diamond Preferred

 Additional benefits of the Diamond Preferred include access to Citi Flex Loans, Citi Entertainment and Citi Easy Deals.
 Through Citi Easy Deals, in particular, you can score discounts and more on specific offers within your online account.